The National Capital Area Chapter

 Man & Woman of the Year Campaign

-The 24 candidates for 2015 are community based leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
-Their ambition drives them to fundraise in a very large-scale capacity working towards our $1.65 million goal!
+The 22 candidates for 2015 are community based leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
+Their ambition drives them to fundraise in a very large-scale capacity to beat our $1.65 million goal!
 See below for the full list of candidates.

 Every three minutes, someone in the United States is diagnosed with a blood cancer.
 LLS is the world's largest national voluntary health organization dedicated to curing blood cancers improving the quality of life of patients.
 Fortunately, there is hope for a future free of blood cancers.